 About me

-I make art about the harmony between Nature and Geometry, looking closely at the beautiful world of Flowers as my inspiration.
+I make art about the harmony between Nature and Geometry, looking closely at the patterns formed in the natural world as my inspiration.

 Quentin has studied the work of many traditional and contemporary photographers, as well as the formal elements of photographic composition.
 However, most recently his interest shifted to photographing something in particular.
 “My particular interest in photographing flowers began just under two years ago.
 I made a decision to specialize in one area and the beauty and transient nature of flowers fitted perfectly with my new lifestyle choices,” he explains.
 “My style of photography deals with the bright, colorful and intimate world of flowers.
 I create close up portraits of individual flowers captured using my macro lens.